florita1/Project3-Java022815/src/instructions/Project-Instructions.md

 #### Testing with JUnit.

-Now that you've build your application, it's up time to test the project using scripts and JUnit.
+Now that you've built your application, it's up time to test the project using scripts and JUnit.
 Your test suite must include the following:

+1. **Create a folder named `FirstnameLastname` (with your First Name and Last Name, of course), in the `com.junit` directory.**
-1. **A Setup Method for adding a player name.**
+2. **A Setup Method for adding a player name.**
-2. **A JUnit test script for each methods and class.**
+3. **A JUnit test script for each methods and class.**
-3. **A generalized test suite for running all test cases together.**
+4. **A generalized test suite for running all test cases together.**

+Be sure that you've followed JUnit and unit testing naming conventions throughout!

-**Save your `.java` files for your test suite in the `.answers` directory in your `FirstnameLastname` folder.
+**Save your `.java` files for your test suite in your `FirstnameLastname` folder in the `com.junit` directory.
 Please label the file as `testsuite`.**